 The State of the Paper Supply Chain

 We’ve seen paper shortages before, but not to the scale of the past few years.
-First, the global COVID-19 pandemic caused paper prices to rise as high as 15% because of material and shipping limitations.
-Then, at the beginning of 2022, the printing and paper industry found itself in a supply chain crisis along with the rest of the world.
+First, the global COVID-19 pandemic caused paper prices to rise because of material and shipping limitations.
+There were also unprecedented paper shortages as many mills switched their production capabilities from producing fine printing papers to packaging materials.
+Labor strikes by Finnish PaperMakers Union and several mill closings added to the supply constraints.
+Then, by mid-year 2022, the printing and paper industry found itself in a deeper supply chain crisis as demand for printing grew in some sectors to levels that exceeded pre-pandemic demand.
+The cumulative result was paper prices rose for some items by as much as 50 percent.

-Learn more about where the paper supply chain issues started, where we are now, and where this global paper shortage seems to be heading.
+Learn more about where we stand in the paper industry today and where the global paper supply situation seems to be heading.

-We’re seeing other factors that, while not directly related to the paper shortage, will soon cause significant changes to the industry.
-Increased energy costs worldwide are making it more difficult and expensive to run paper mills and print shops.
+We’re seeing other factors that, while not directly related to the paper supply, may continue to affect prices.
+Increased energy costs worldwide are making it more expensive to run paper mills and print shops.
 European mills are especially affected because they’re facing natural gas shortages.
 The Russia-Ukraine war is causing significant blockages to the supply chain in that area and increasing the cost of fuel.
 Plus, Russia’s role as a global supplier of uncoated paper to Europe—and bans on Russian exports by many countries due to the war—will continue to cause paper shortages.
 Closer to home, two large paper mills in the United States are closing, and when they are gone, we will see even less supply available.

 We Can Help with Paper Supply Chain Issues